igorkamyshev/farfetched/docs/core/primitives/contract.md

-# Сontract
+# Contract

-A set of constraints that validates received data.
+A rule to statically validate received data.

 ## API reference